pegros/PEG_CRMA/help/sfpegMassActionCmp.md

 ![sfpegMassActionCmp Metadata Configuration](/media/sfpegMassActionConfigMeta.png)

-to be completed....
+🚧 to be completed....
 ### Apex Logic Extension

-to be completed
+🚧 to be completed....

 ***

 ## Technical Details

-to be completed
+🚧 to be completed....